 - They are great for capturing user information

-Now for the marketing and sales angle: you can use quizzes as a powerful lead acquisition technique.
+Now for the marketing and sales angle: you can use quizzes as a powerful lead acquisition method.
 That is to say, it’s good for getting email addresses and other contact info.
 And you can even go one step further: use them to segment customers and to qualify sales into prospects.
 If you’re not familiar with the lingo, it’s just about separating the wheat from the chaff to focus on people more likely to buy your services or products.

 Quizzes Or Surveys or Polls?

 Good question.
 In this article I’ll focus on quizzes, but there is some overlap with surveys and polls.
 In fact, all the tools highlighted below should allow you to create all three.
 Some even offer online calculators, which are more complex to implement, but also based on questions and results.

 1. Interact: The Only One with a Free Plan

 There are a few impressive case studies numbers on the Interact website.
 A company used it to get 78% opt-in rate (for email signup).
 Another generated 2,500 leads with a quiz.
 A third improved conversion by 55.8%.

 I’m not surprised, because the Interact quizzes are designed with conversion in mind.
 You can create personality, scored or assessment quizzes, and there are 800+ premade templates in 40 categories to choose from.
 You also have access to all the customization options you need to help them integrate with your branding.